Social Work Licensing

 To prepare for licensure, you must:

 Research the licensing requirements in any state or province where you think you might want to consider practicing social work.
 At a minimum, it’s recommended to review the licensing board’s webpage, application materials and process, and exam requirements.
-Some states may also require specific coursework content and/or field experience, so it is important to plan your course of study accordingly.
+Some states may also require specific coursework content and/or practicum experience, so it is important to plan your course of study accordingly.
 Links to license statutes and regulations are available on ASWB’s Social Work Regulation webpage.

 Maintain good records throughout your education at CSSW and beyond.
-It will ultimately be your responsibility to keep a log of your master’s coursework syllabi, field evaluations, post-graduate clinical experience, hours of supervision, and continuing education credits/certifications.
+It will ultimately be your responsibility to keep a log of your master’s coursework syllabi, practicum evaluations, post-graduate clinical experience, hours of supervision, and continuing education credits/certifications.
 While employed, keep your clinical supervisors’ full names, license numbers, dates of licensure, and up-to-date contact information at all times.

 IMPORTANT NOTICE: The content shared on this webpage may not reflect the latest regulations and requirements, as they are subject to change from year to year.
 It is the responsibility of the professional seeking licensure to ensure that they stay abreast of any licensure and regulatory requirements by reviewing the respective licensing board websites regularly.